Welcome to the Treehouse Community

 Looking to learn something new?

 Treehouse offers a seven day free trial for new students.
-Get access to thousands of hours of content and a supportive community.
-Start your free trial today.
+Get access to thousands of hours of content and join thousands of Treehouse students and alumni in the community today.

 Benjamin Hoopes

 647 PointsAdd a Button inside this RelativeLayout.
-Don’t add any attributes yet.
+Donβt add any attributes yet.

 Hi, I'm on the code challenge above and trying to add a button inside the relative layout in xml, but getting the error "Bummer!
 Don't forget your opening and closing Button tags (or combined as one empty tag).
 Make sure your Button element is inside the opening and closing tags for the RelativeLayout."
 My code is below, can someone please help me figure out what I'm missing?